-We hope that the conference will open up a discussion on new forms and new understandings of e/migrations and migrant experience; it will also enable us to face emerging questions about the place of migrants, immigrants, emigrants, refugees, asylum seekers, and displaced persons in the contemporary world and beyond.
-We are interested in all topics and problems related to e/migration in the context of cultural production: literature, film, music, and all other forms of artistic production.
-We encourage you to consider both linear narratives of migration and more experimental ways of representing migration traumas and crises.
+We hope that the conference has opened up a discussion on new forms and new understandings of e/migrations and migrant experience; it will also enable us to face emerging questions about the place of migrants, immigrants, emigrants, refugees, asylum seekers, and displaced persons in the contemporary world and beyond.
+The delegates were interested in all topics and problems related to e/migration in the context of cultural production: literature, film, music, and all other forms of artistic production.
+They considered both linear narratives of migration and more experimental ways of representing migration traumas and crises.

-We would like to invite scholars form different fields of the humanities and social sciences who will share their ideas on the following topics:
+We welcomed almost 40 scholars from different fields of the humanities and social sciences who shared their ideas on the following topics:

 - The history and tradition of e/migrations;

-- Post/memory of e/migrations, i.e. including experience of the first, second and third generations of migrants;
+- Post/memory of e/migrations, of the first, second and third generations of migrants;

 - The problem of translingualism as a challenge to national (literary) canon formation;